Jenahh/BANANZA/README.md

 Our front-end developers are very proud of the UI Design and being able to code a majority of their idea despite not having much experience.
 Being able to spit out 6 games in a weekend is also an amazing feat from our freshmen game-devs.

 ## What we learned:
 For our 2 front end developers, we learned how to properly utilize GitHub so that we could work side by side and collaborate.
 We learned a lot more about the relationship between the markup/scripting languages too.
-On the game development end, one of our developers learned a lot about the immune system to accurately represent the information.
+On the game development end, one of our developers learned a lot about the immune system to accurately represent the information and built his knowledge on Unity game development.

 ## What's next for BANANZA:
 With more time to work on development, we hope to enhance the game experience and UX experience for users.
 Accessibility is also a goal for us and we hope to also make BANANZA IOS compatible for schools that may provide iPads for young students.